Who were they?

-What remains of cave art and prehistoric sculpted objects or what’s still to be discovered are our first and only records.
-The first artistic culture used its artworks in a dynamic way.
+Mesopotamia was the first artistic culture using its artworks in a dynamic way.
 This documented period in Antiquity began about the 4th millennium, 5 -6000 years ago.
 The peoples in the key area of Mesopotamia made great leaps forward in all aspects of their world.
-Essentially what could be called a modern life style, and sophisticated art was part of their development.
-The areas between the Tigris and Euphrates rivers are considered as the cradle of civilisation.
-The development of Mesopotamia in the 7th–5th millennium BC was centered around four cultures (tribes).
-They are credited with the first written word or cuneiform, a wedge-shaped writing system in clay tablets.
-Mesopotamian artists were highly skilled potters, metalsmiths, jewellers, carpenters and sculptors of stone.
-This extended to architecture some of which still survives today.
-The refinement of their culture was such that the pottery and sculptures were often painted and used to glorify gods.
+Now known as ‘the cradle of civilization,’ was a modern life style, we would easily recognize.
+Sophisticated art was very much a part of their development.
+Four known people groups lived in the area between the Tigris and Euphrates rivers, at the Mediterranean’s far end, in the middle Eastern countries.
+Mesopotamia developed from the 7th–5th millennium BC.
+These people created the first written word or cuneiform, a wedge-shaped writing system in clay tablets.
+Highly skilled, the Mesopotamian artists were potters, metalsmiths, jewelers, carpenters and sculptors of stone, and extended to architecture, which survives today.
+This refined culture painted their pottery and sculptures and used them to glorify gods.
 A whole new level, far removed from the cave.

 Many examples of Mesopotamian artefacts exist in worldwide museum collections, such was the importance, output and recognition.